Proof mining in $L^p$ spaces: The derivation of the modulus of uniform convexity

 \begin{proof} Clearly $\sigma(a,d) < a$, so $(a-\delta)^p$ is well-defined.
 Now, since

 we obtain, successively, that:

 \end{proof}

 Note that the statements of Corollary~\ref{coro} and Lemma~\ref{lsigma} are universal and therefore it is admissible to add them as supplementary axioms -- denote them by $C_1$ and $C_2$.
-We are now in a position to state the main theorem of this section.
+These statements, although provable in our higher-typed system, do not contribute to any information that might be extracted out of a proof -- this is why we may use them freely, with no concern for their origin.
+In addition, they refer only to real numbers, not to any abstract types, therefore their presence does not bias our effort to prove the suitability of our axiomatization.
+The conclusion of our enterprise, the modulus of uniform convexity, would also transform the convexity statement into such a universal sentence, which {\it concerns} abstract types and which could therefore only {\it afterwards} be added to the system in order to analyze a subsequent proof.
+That being said, we are now in a position to state the main theorem of this section.

 \begin{theorem} Provably in the system $\mathcal{A}^\omega[X,\|\cdot\|,\mathcal{C},L^p] + \{2 \leq_{\mathbb{R}} c_p; C_1; C_2\}$, the function $\eta : (0,2] \to (0,\infty)$, defined, for any $\varepsilon >0$, by $\eta(\varepsilon) := 1- (1-(\frac{\varepsilon}2)^p)^{1/p}$, is a modulus of uniform convexity. \end{theorem}